 Josephine Falls was booming on the day I visited but normally you can jump in the many different cascading pools for a refreshing dip in the crystal clear water!

 Halfway between Townsville and Cairns is the stunning Mission Beach.
 Four beach villages are linked together by 14 kilometers of golden sands.
 This coastline is a sunrise special, facing directly to the east and lined with palm trees need I say more.
-We woke up early and watched as the sun slowly rose over the ocean and finally breaking through some low cloud cover.
-Once the sunrise was in full swing, the palm trees shone along the coast.
+We woke up early and watched as the sun slowly rose over the ocean and finally broke through some low cloud cover.

 Overnight stay on Great Barrier Reef Pontoon